 GoToMeeting's free versionfor Google Chrome lets users connect with up to three participants without setting up an account or downloading software.
 The 30-day free trial allows up to 100 Web conference attendees, and includes additional features, such as drawing and recording, for businesses to try out.

 [Editor's Note: Considering a Web conferencing service for your business?
-If you're looking for information to help you choose the one that's right for you, use the questionnaire below to have our sister site Buyer Zone provide you with information from a variety of vendors for free.]
+If you're looking for information to help you choose the one that's right for you, use the questionnaire below to get information from a variety of vendors for free.]

 Skype, a popular tool for social video calls between friends and family, is sometimes overlooked as a Web conferencing solution.
 However, businesses can use Skype to connect with clients, as well as team members in different locations.